pactus-project/PIPs/PIPs/pip-35.md

 ## Abstract

-This proposal shows the compare list between some communication protocols to use in Pactus blockchain notification service.
+This proposal compares between some communication protocols to use in Pactus blockchain notification service.
 The important thing is that this protocol must support PUB/SUB pattern.

 ## Motivation